Robust Bayes-Like Estimation: Rho-Bayes estimation: Other proofs

 \subsection{Proof of Proposition~\ref{prop-exp}}

 For all $t$ and $t'$ in $S$, the ratio $\sqrt{t'/t}$ is still of the form~\eref{eq-modelt} where

 is now a partition of $\gI$ into at most $2k$ intervals.
-Since $\psi$ is monotone, by Proposition~3 of Baraud~\citeyearpar{Bar2016}, it suffices to prove that the class of such functions is weak VC-major with dimension not larger than $d=\lceil9.4k(J+2)\rceil$.
-This follows from Proposition~13 of Baraud and Birg\'e~\citeyearpar{Baraud:2016kq} applied with $K=2k$.
+Since $\psi$ is monotone, by Proposition~3 of Baraud~\citeyearpar{Bar2016}, it suffices to prove that the class of such functions is weak VC-major with dimension not larger than $d=\lceil18.8k(J+2)\rceil$.
+This follows from Proposition~12-$(ii)$ of BB applied with $k$ replaced by $2k$.